oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

       ![22-focus-on-sqlcl-tools-radio-button](./images/lab-2/22-focus-on-sqlcl-tools-radio-button.png " ")

-6. Click anywhere in the SQLcl bar to expand it.
+6. Click the SQLcl MCP server frame to expand it.
 You'll see a list of SQLcl MCP Sever "Tools", their parameters, and definitions.
 The contents of this LiveLab will focus primarily on the available SQLcl MCP Server Tools.

    ![23-expanding-the-installed-mcp-server-to-reveal-tools](./images/lab-2/23-expanding-the-installed-mcp-server-to-reveal-tools.png " ")